ecarmu/ecarmu/README.md

 <h2 align="left">Hi there👋!
 My name is Arda</h2>
+Currently a student at Yaşar Üniversitesi and an intern at Apaz Medikal
 - 👀 I like web programming as a hobby
 - 🌱 I enjoy ML and currently learning it to become an ML engineer